 Students may retake the examination until they pass it, but they may not retake it within three months of an earlier attempt.

-The proficiency examination is scheduled through the Graduate Admissions Coordinator in the Arts & Humanities Office (JO 4.510) or by calling 972-883-4419.
+The proficiency examination is scheduled through the Graduate Support Assistant in the Arts & Humanities Office (JO 4.510) or by calling 972-883-4419.

 Students may also take review courses in some languages (HUMA 6320-6323) and advanced language workshops (HUMA 6330-6333) to help prepare themselves for the appropriate proficiency examination, which serves as the final exam for an advanced workshop.
 Students taking a language workshop (HUMA 6330-6333) to prepare for the proficiency exam, however, must take the translation examination as the final for the course.
-These review courses and workshops do not count, however, toward minimum course requirements for the degree.
+These review courses and workshops do not count toward minimum course requirements for the degree.

 Students admitted to the PhD program from universities other than UT Dallas must pass a language proficiency examination in an approved foreign language within one calendar year (in the case of full-time students) or within two calendar years (in the case of part-time students) of their entry.
 The examination will be equivalent to that required for MA students.

 In addition, doctoral students must demonstrate their active use of the foreign language at an advanced level in two courses.
-For this purpose, they may undertake readings and research in regular organized courses, they may meet one half the requirement by taking the Art and Craft of Translation (HUSL 6380) once, or they may undertake readings and research in the context of an independent study.
+For this purpose, they may undertake readings and research in regular organized courses.
+They may also meet one half of the requirement by taking the Art and Craft of Translation (HUSL 6380) once, or they may undertake readings and research in the context of an independent study.

 Once doctoral students have demonstrated the scholarly use of their chosen language, faculty members should send the Associate Dean for Graduate Studies a memo stating the student's name, the course number (plus semester and year) in which proficiency was demonstrated, a brief description of how proficiency was demonstrated, and full bibliographic citation of the text(s) used

 PhD students may use only courses taken after they have passed the proficiency examination to satisfy the doctoral language requirement.

 Students must satisfy the PhD foreign language requirement in the semester prior to taking the doctoral field examinations.